-Since term structure models rely on the instantaneous forward rates, we assume that they are placed on the first $T$ components of the Bayesian MS-VAR$(p)$ process $y_t$.
-The rest of the components of the process $y_t$ correspond to economic variables that explain the instantaneous forward rates.
-In this section, we will concentrate only on the domestic market.
+Since term structure models rely on the log instantaneous forward rates, we assume that they are placed on the first $T$ components of the Bayesian MS--VAR$(p)$ process $y_t$.
+The rest of the components of the process $y_t$ correspond to economic variables that explain the log instantaneous forward rates.
+In this section, we concentrate only on the domestic market.
 As a result, our model is given by the following system:

-where $n$ is a dimension of the process $y_t$.
+where $n$ is a dimension of the process $y_t$ and $\bar{e}_i\in\mathbb{R}^n$ is the unit vector.
 Since we consider the domestic market, we will omit superscript $d$ from notations in this section.
 Because domestic spot interest rate at time $t+1$ equals $f_{t,t}$, that is, $r_{t+1}=f_{t,t}$, for the system, the first component of the process $y_t$ corresponds to the domestic log spot interest rate $\tilde{r}_{t+1}=\ln(1+r_{t+1})$.

-In the Heat--Jarrow--Morton's (HJM) framework of the term structure of forward interest rates, for fixed time $t$, one needs to eliminate arbitrage opportunities, which come from trading bonds with maturities $u=t+1,\dots,T$.
+In the Heat--Jarrow--Morton's (HJM) framework of the term structure of forward interest rates, for fixed time $t$, one needs to eliminate arbitrage opportunities, which come from trading bonds with maturities $u=1,\dots,T$.
 For this reason, by the First Fundamental Theorem, we have to seek risk--neutral probability measure $\mathbb{\tilde{P}}$, which satisfy the following equations (HJM's no--arbitrage conditions)